GetPageSpeed/nginx-extras-docs/docs/lua/openssl.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-openssl [v0.8.15](https://github.com/fffonion/lua-resty-openssl/releases/tag/0.8.15){target=_blank} released on Oct 28 2022.
+This document describes lua-resty-openssl [v0.8.22](https://github.com/fffonion/lua-resty-openssl/releases/tag/0.8.22){target=_blank} released on Apr 26 2023.

 <hr />

-FFI-based OpenSSL binding for LuaJIT, supporting OpenSSL 3.0, 1.1 and 1.0.2 series.
+FFI-based OpenSSL binding for LuaJIT, supporting OpenSSL 3.1, 3.0, 1.1 and 1.0.2 series.

 BoringSSL is also supported.